Downtown Cairo: Tahrir Square

-A major public town square in made internationally famous during the 2011 Egyptian revolution.
+A major public town square made internationally famous during the 2011 Egyptian revolution.

-Qasr al-Nil Street
+Qasr El Nil Street

-One of Wust al-Balad's main streets is lined with vintage architecture from the late 19th and early 20th-century European Beaux-Arts and Egyptian—Islamic—Moorish Revival styles.
+One of Wust al-Balad's main streets is lined with vintage architecture from the late 19th and early 20th-century European Beaux-Arts and Egyptian-Islamic-Moorish Revival styles.

 Talaat Harb Street

 Another important Wust al-Balad street, with famous cafes and restaurants.

-Yacobian Building

-A model of upper-class life in mid 20th Century Wust al-Balad, the Yacobian Building and its residents were fictionalised as a metaphor for Cairo's later deterioration in the award-winning novel The Yacobian Building.
+Qasr El Eyni Street

+Qasr El Eyni Street is considered one of the oldest streets in Downtown Cairo.
+It is a one-way street that leads to Tahrir Square and passes by several government buildings.
+It was opened in the 19th century.
+It is intersected by Sheikh Rihan Street, which leads to the Ministry of Interior, and then by Mohamed Mahmoud Street at Tahrir Square.
+The Scientific Complex, the House of Wisdom (or the Doctors' Syndicate), and the Egyptian Geographical Society (established in 1875) are all located on Qasr El Eyni street.
+The street takes its name from Qasr El-Aini, the oldest medical school, which was established during in the 19th century.

+Mustafa Kamel Square

+Mustafa Kamel Square is a public town square in the heart of downtown Cairo.
+It was named after the prominent Egyptian nationalist leader Mustafa Kamil (1874-1908), whose statue stands in the centre of the square.
+It was first established in 1867, under the name of El-Suares Square, and renamed in 1940.

 Groppi

 Groppi is one of the first and most famous ice cream shops in Cairo, located in Talaat Harb Square.
-It was founded in 1909 by the Swiss Groppi family, survived the nationalization movement in the 1950s and 1960s, and was owned by the Groppi family until 1981 when it was bought by Abdul-Aziz Lokma.
+It was founded in 1909 by the Swiss Groppi family, survived the nationalisation movement in the 1950s and 1960s, and was owned by the Groppi family until 1981 when it was bought by Abdul-Aziz Lokma.